 The amount of unemployment benefits in 2014

-During the first twelve months of payment, the amount of unemployment benefit is:
+During the first twelve months of payment, the amount of benefit for the unemployed is:

 • 60% - the next four months;